nas256/ece3400_team13/labs/lab4.md

 ### Handling Dropped Packets

 We were also able to gracefully handle dropped packets by utilizing the auto-acknowledgment feature of the RF module.
-As shown in the snippet below, if the transmitter does not receive an acknowledgment that the packet has been received, it stays in a while loop resending the packet until it successfully sends.
-This check prevents the situation where a dropped packet would cause a misalignment in the maze array.
+As shown in the snippet below, if the transmitter does not receive an acknowledgment that the packet has been received, it stays in a while loop, resending the packet until it successfully sends.
+This check prevents the situation where a dropped packet would cause a misalignment in the base station's  maze array.
 In the video below, you can see Norman Chen holding the robot with the transmitter attached.
 The transmitter is also generating a fake maze exploration.
 Norman walks too far away from the base station, and you can see that the maze stops updating.
 Then, he walks closer and the maze resumes updating where it left off, gracefully handling dropped packets.

 ```cpp
     // Take the time, and send it.
 This will block until complete